xuan-liang/ggmatplot/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* fixed the invalid URI in README.md.
+* added quotes around the package names in the package description.
+* documented the return value for functions.